What are terms and conditions?

 Your terms should make clear what you are selling.

 The products and/or services could be described in detail or by reference to another document, such as a sales brochure or your web site.

 It is perfectly valid to use general words, such as 'services set out in our web site' or 'the products listed in our catalogue', if your T&C cover various situations.

 This should include all variations and circumstances as well as provisions for increase.

 Because price information is variable from time to time, it is good practice to put it in a separate schedule or refer to it as in 'our price list from time to time', rather than trying to list everything in the body of the document.
 A reference to 'the prices charged on our web site' is satisfactory here too.

 Set out conditions under which you may change the purchase price, how you will tell your client about the change and whether it will affect this contract.

 If you sell a service repeatedly, such as accounting or web hosting, you will need provision for periodic price increases.
-This should be covered either by splitting the continuous contract into a series of short, fixed price contracts, or by providing for a periodic increase.
+This should be covered either by splitting the continuous contract into a series of short, fixed price contracts (such as monthly contracts renewed by subscription payments), or by providing for a periodic increase.

 It will be appropriate for your document to set out the circumstances of the increase and possibly to give notice of it in a way which enables the client to terminate if they do not wish to accept the new price.
 You may not increase an agreed price unilaterally, any more than your client is able unilaterally to reduce the price.

 Payment terms - method and timing of payment acceptable to you